Georgian Food to Remember

 Georgian cuisine encompasses a range of flavors and styles, from fresh vegetables like eggplant and tomatoes, to hearty cheese breads, dumplings and skewered meats.
 Being located on the Silk Road, Georgia has borrowed from some of the best culinary traditions, near and far.
 You may notice Persian and Turkish spice flavors, Mediterranean-style salads and even Mongolian-style dumplings.

 Food plays a central role in Georgian culture, especially at the Supra table.
 Georgians will take just about any excuse to have a feast, which might take weeks to prepare for.
 At a Supra in Georgia, the tablecloth is often not even visible with all the wine and colorful dishes stacked on top of each other.
-We serve our authentic Georgian food family-style, just as they would at a Supra in Georgia.
+We serve our authentic Georgian food family-style, just as they do at a Supras in Georgia.

 Georgian Salad